AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 The SdsTypeBuilder also supports derived types.
-Note that you need not add the base types to the Data Store before using SdsTypeBuilder.
-Base types are maintained within the SdsType.
+Note that you need not add the base types to the SDS before using SdsTypeBuilder.
+Base types are maintained within the type.

 ## Working with SdsTypes when not using .NET
 SdsTypes must be built manually when .NET SdsTypeBuilder is unavailable.
-The following discussion refers to the following types and are defined in [Python](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy) and [JavaScript](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript) samples.
+Below, you'll see how types are built and defined in [Python](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy) and [JavaScript](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript) samples.
-Samples in other languages can be found here: [Samples](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples).
+Samples in other languages can also be found on [GitHub](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples).

-In the sample code, SdsType, SdsTypeProperty, and SdsTypeCode are defined as in the code snippets shown here:
+SdsType, SdsTypeProperty, and SdsTypeCode are defined in the code snippets shown here:

 **Python**
 ```python